Eyuel-Nigussie/Eyuel-Nigussie/README.md

 >- 👀 I’m interested in conquering scalable, 100% secured app and software development.
 I am also interested in building systems that make life easy for everyone.
 >- 💞️ I’m looking to collaborate on projects and/or build something that matters.
 >- 📫 How to reach me eyuthedev@gmail.com
 > I am an enthusiastic learning machine who can adapt to situations.
-I am extremely didcated person who enjoys what he do.
+I am extremely didcated person who enjoys what he does.
 Very Much!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Eyuel-Nigussie&count_private=true)